 Well, I probably wouldn’t say it’s the most important piece of equipment because all of them are equally as important, but it’s still pretty important.
 Without it, your leopard gecko can hardly function, literally.
 They won’t be able to eat, poop, or hardly even be able to move if it’s too cold in their tank.

 Their body requires warmth and without it, they won’t only be overly cold, but they’ll take a hit to their health as well.
 As stated above though, if they don’t have a source of heat, you’ll definitely need to get one.
-If you’d like to know what I use for mine, then click here to go to Amazon to check out the one I currently use.
+A heat mat works great and is what I currently use.

 I could give you more information on where you should have your temperature set at and all that good stuff, but because I’ve written a very long and informative post about their temperatures specifically, I highly suggest you check it out here so that you’re in the know.

 Body Temperature Differences

 As stated above, the body temperature of a leopard gecko will fluctuate depending on what the temperature in their environment is like, so if we apply this same logic to our tanks, then it works the exact same way.

 If your leopard gecko is on the hot side, then chances are that they’ll feel a lot warmer than they would be when on the cold side.
 If you’re picking your leopard gecko up while they’re on the cold side, then it could very easily seem like they are naturally cold, but really they’re not, they’ve just adjusted to their surroundings.

 So before you get worried next time you pick them up and they feel cold, make sure to keep that in mind and also look at the side of the tank they were laying on first before thinking it’s something else.